RosieSews/masksnow/src/pages/faq/index.md

 ## How many volunteers do you have?

-As of today we have over 3,800 volunteers spread amongst every state plus DC and Puerto Rico.
+As of today we have over 3,700 volunteers spread amongst every state plus DC and Puerto Rico.

 ## How many organizers are there in The Masks Now Coalition?

-We have 19 national organizers and 69 leads in 40 states, but we’re always looking for more state and regional organizers, in addition to people who can sew a pretty awesome mask.
+We have 19 national organizers and 70 leads in 40 states, but we’re always looking for more state/regional organizers, in addition to people who can find organizations that need masks, who can sew a pretty awesome mask, and who can distribute masks.

 ## Are these masks made for children?